int-brain-lab/iblvideo/README.md

 ## Accessing results

 DLC results are stored on the Flatrion server, with the `dataset_type` being `camera.dlc` and can be searched as any other IBL datatype via ONE.
 See https://int-brain-lab.github.io/iblenv/ for details.
+There is further a script to produce labelled videos as seen in the images above for the inspection of particular trials: https://github.com/int-brain-lab/iblapps/blob/develop/dlc/DLC_labeled_video.py

 ## Installing DLC locally on an IBL server